 The LBJ School, among the top graduate public affairs schools in the nation, will provide students the option of a Master of Public Affairs or Master of Global Policy Studies degree with a specifically tailored curriculum.

+Tom O'Donnell is the Center's inaugural Director, having served previously in the White House, the U.S. Senate, the Human Rights Campaign, several Presidential campaigns, and as a law firm public policy partner.
 In the creation of the Washington Center, the LBJ School has formed a Founding Committee, which includes: Robert Allbritton, Bill Archer, the Honorable Ben Barnes, the Honorable Tom Daschle, the Honorable Kay Bailey Hutchison, Luci Baines Johnson, Joe O’Neill, and Lynda Johnson Robb.
 Learn More >

 I came to the LBJ School so I could be part of change agents—folks that thought like me, that were just as passionate as I was, that could feed my passion, but also give me some direction as to how I could do the most good for the most people back in my community.
 Johnie Jones – Deputy Chief of Staff, Rural Development, USDA, MPAff 2011